HB-1915

 Plain Language

-Every deployer of an AI medical device must establish a formal AI governance group that includes representation from qualified end-users (licensed physicians trained on the devices).
-This group is the designated body responsible for overseeing compliance with all provisions of the act.
-This is a structural governance requirement — the deployer must create and maintain this body, not merely designate a single compliance officer.
+Deployers must establish a formal AI governance group that includes representation from the qualified end-users (licensed physicians) who actually use the AI devices.
+This governance group is responsible for overseeing compliance with all requirements of the act.
+This goes beyond designating a single individual — it requires a multi-stakeholder governance body with practitioner representation.

 Statutory Text